 The America Makes institute has created an online repository of healthcare providers in need of medical PPE, manufacturers with 3D printing capabilities and designers willing to share 3D print designs with the aim of connecting manufacturers with medical caregivers on the frontline of the COVID-19 pandemic.

-The institute has launched the “Pandemic Additive Manufacturing Design Innovation Program,” which connects the additive manufacturing industry with the healthcare provider community to accelerate design and clinical review of 3D-printed PPE medical devices.
+The institute has launched the “Advanced Manufacturing Crisis Production Response" program, which connects the additive manufacturing industry with the healthcare provider community to accelerate design and clinical review of 3D-printed PPE medical devices.

 The initiative is one of several in the Manufacturing USA network being funded through the CARES Act with a focus on mapping the supply chain.
 Others include: